Fleet documentation

 Traffic load balancing

 Load balancing enables distributing request traffic over many instances of the backend application.
-Using AWS Application Load Balancer can also offload SSL termination, freeing Fleet to spend the majority of it's allocated compute dedicated to its core functionality.
+Using AWS Application Load Balancer can also offload SSL termination, freeing Fleet to spend the majority of its allocated compute dedicated to its core functionality.
 More details about ALB can be found here.

 Note if using terraform reference architecture all configurations can dynamically scale based on load(cpu/memory) and all configurations assume On-Demand pricing (savings are available through Reserved Instances).
 Calculations do not take into account NAT gateway charges or other networking related ingress/egress costs.